Anik66/Java_quiz_using_Json/README.md

 ## About The Project

-This Java-based Quiz System allows an admin to add multiple MCQs, and a student to take a quiz.
-Admin can add questions to a quiz.json file,while students answer random questions with scoring and feedback based on performance.
+This Java-based Quiz System allows an admin to add multiple MCQs, and a student to take a quiz.Admin can add questions to a quiz.json file,while students answer random questions with scoring and feedback based on performance.

 ## Technology used
 - Java -Programing Language